lishijie15/RSynLLM/README.md

 # RSynLLM: A Risk-Aware Routing Mixture-of-Experts Large Language Model for Multi-energy Load Forecasting in Large-scale Power Distribution Networks

-Shijie Li<sup>a</sup>, Lin Wu<sup>a</sup>, Tianjiao Peng<sup>a</sup>, Jiesheng Huang<sup>a</sup>, Huaiguang Jiang<sup>a</sup> (Corresponding author), Ying Xue<sup>b</sup>, Jun Zhang<sup>c</sup>, David Wenzhong Gao<sup>d</sup>
+Shijie Li<sup>a</sup>, Lin Wu<sup>a</sup>, Tianjiao Peng<sup>a</sup>, Jiesheng Huang<sup>a</sup>, Huaiguang Jiang<sup>a,b,c</sup> (Corresponding author), Ying Xue<sup>d</sup>, Jun Zhang<sup>e</sup>, David Wenzhong Gao<sup>f</sup>

-<sup>a</sup>School of Future Technology, South China University of Technology, Guangzhou 510641, China
+<sup>a</sup>School of Future Technology, South China University of Technology, Guangzhou, 510641, China

+<sup>b</sup>Research and Development Department, Guangdong Artificial Intelligence and Digital Economy Laboratory (Guangzhou), Guangzhou, 511400, China

+<sup>c</sup>Guangdong Engineering Research Center of Low-Carbon Synthetic Biotechnology, Guangzhou, 510006, China

-<sup>b</sup>School of Electric Power Engineering, South China University of Technology, Guangzhou 510641, China
+<sup>d</sup>School of Electric Power Engineering, South China University of Technology, Guangzhou, 510641, China

-<sup>c</sup>School of Electrical Engineering and Automation, Wuhan University, Wuhan 430072, China
+<sup>e</sup>School of Electrical Engineering and Automation, Wuhan University, Wuhan, 430072, China

-<sup>d</sup>Department of Electrical and Computer Engineering, University of Denver, CO 80208, USA
+<sup>f</sup>Department of Electrical and Computer Engineering, University of Denver, CO, 80208, USA

 -----

 ## Abstract

-*Accurate prediction of multi-energy loads serves as a vital foundation for ensuring the safe and efficient operation of power distribution networks (PDNs).
-However, existing methods often overlook the physical characteristics of different energy loads, which makes it challenging to precisely capture their spatio-temporal evolution patterns.
-Moreover, these methods typically focus on minimizing statistical errors, without considering the misalignment between prediction accuracy and scheduling objectives.
+*Accurate prediction of multi-energy loads is crucial for ensuring the safe and efficient operation of power distribution networks (PDNs).
+However, existing methods often overlook the distinct physical characteristics of different energy loads, which makes it challenging to precisely capture their spatio-temporal evolution patterns.
+Moreover, these methods primarily minimize statistical errors while neglecting the asymmetric impact of prediction errors on downstream decision-making.
 To address these limitations, we propose a novel model named risk-aware synergy large language model (RSynLLM).
-This model incorporates a routing mixture-of-experts framework, with tailored load experts designed to thoroughly analyze the distinct physical characteristics of various energy loads.
-A dynamic router adaptively assigns weights to these experts based on their respective contributions.
-Additionally, we introduce a risk-aware loss function that asymmetrically evaluates prediction errors while explicitly quantifying tail risks.
-This drives the LLM to actively suppress load underestimation tendencies and mitigate the risks of sudden disturbances, thereby aligning prediction outcomes with decision-making objectives.
-Furthermore, customized prompt instructions are designed to guide the LLM in accurately perceiving the spatio-temporal evolution patterns of multi-energy loads.
-Extensive simulations conducted on a newly constructed large-scale multi-energy PDN dataset, built using real-world data, demonstrate that the proposed RSynLLM consistently achieves state-of-the-art performance in both prediction accuracy and risk awareness.*
+This model incorporates a routing mixture-of-experts framework, with tailored load experts designed to capture the unique physical characteristics of various energy loads.
+A dynamic router adaptively weights these experts according to their contributions.
+We introduce a risk-aware loss function that asymmetrically penalizes prediction errors while explicitly quantifying tail risks.
+This drives the large language model (LLM) to actively suppress load underestimation tendencies and mitigate disruption risks, thereby aligning predictions with downstream decision-making objectives.
+Additionally, customized prompt instructions are designed to guide the LLM in accurately perceiving the spatio-temporal evolution patterns of multi-energy loads.
+Extensive simulations conducted on a novel large-scale multi-energy PDN dataset, built using real-world data, demonstrate that the proposed RSynLLM consistently achieves state-of-the-art performance in both prediction accuracy and risk awareness.*

 ![image](pictures/RSynLLM.png)